Chapter 13 Strategy

 In Chapter 13, student loans are treated as unsecured debt.
 Payments may be reduced.
 The codebtor stay protects cosigners.

-Treatment in Chapter 13
+How Student Loans Are Treated in Chapter 13

 Ch.7 vs Ch.13 for Student Loans